Updated with new books on November 1, 2023! 🎉 Affiliate links are used in this post.

 —Night Tree by Eve Bunting – This may be my very favorite holiday book.
 We’ve even contemplated putting our Christmas tree outside and decorating it with birdseed ornaments, dried orange slices, and other wild edibles inspired by this story.

-Not exactly Christmas books, but we read them at Christmas:
+Not exactly Christmas books, but we love them for this season:

 —The Quiltmaker’s Gift – My all-time favorite about what matters most and generosity!